Cenomanian–Turonian boundary event: Changes in oceanic biodiversity and its implications

-The diversity of trace fossils sharply plummeted during the beginning of the Cenomanian-Turonian boundary event.
+The diversity of trace fossils sharply plummeted during the beginning of the Cenomanian–Turonian boundary event.
 The recovery interval after the anoxic event's conclusion features an abundance of Planolites and is characterised overall by a high degree of bioturbation.

 At the time, there were also peak abundances of the green algal groups Botryococcus and prasinophytes, coincident with pelagic sedimentation.
 The abundances of these algal groups are strongly related to the increase of both the oxygen deficiency in the water column and the total content of organic carbon.
 The evidence from these algal groups suggest that there were episodes of halocline stratification of the water column during the time.
 A species of freshwater dinocyst—Bosedinia—was also found in the rocks dated to the time and these suggest that the oceans had reduced salinity.

 Changes in terrestrial biodiversity

-No major change in terrestrial ecosystems is known to have been synchronous with the marine transgression associated with OAE2, although the loss of freshwater floodplain habitat has been speculated to have possibly resulted in the demise of some freshwater taxa.
+No major change in terrestrial ecosystems is known to have been synchronous with the marine transgression associated with OAE2, although the loss of freshwater floodplain habitat has been speculated to have possibly resulted in the demise of some freshwater taxa, and some workers have linked OAE2 to the contemporaneous disappearance of various dinosaur lineages such as the spinosaurs and carcharodontosaurs.
 In fossiliferous rocks in southwestern Utah, a local extirpation of some metatherians and brackish water vertebrates is associated with the later marine regression following OAE2 in the Turonian.
 Among mammals, diversity changes likely reflect shifting ranges and changes in ecology rather than a true extinction event.
 Whatever the nature and magnitude of terrestrial extinctions at or near the Cenomanian-Turonian boundary was, it was most likely caused mainly by other factors than eustatic sea level fluctuations.
 The effect of the ecological crisis on terrestrial plants has been concluded to have been inconsequential, in contrast to extinction events driven by terrestrial large igneous provinces.
 However, while terrestrial plants did persist even during the exceptional warmth, the Plenus Cool Event facilitated a notable expansion of angiosperm-dominated savanna ecosystems.